-Slovakia PM Robert Fico wounded in shooting
+Slovakia PM Robert Fico in ‘life-threatening condition’ after shooting

 Fico, a third-time premier, and his leftist Smer, or Direction, party, won Slovakia’s September 30 parliamentary elections, staging a political comeback after campaigning on a pro-Russian and anti-American message.

+He embraced more extreme positions over the past four years that include strident criticisms of Western allies, pledges to stop military support for Kyiv, opposition to sanctions on Russia and threats to veto any future NATO membership invite for Ukraine.

+His coalition halted Slovak official shipments of weapons for Ukraine and he has spoken about what he called Western influence in the war which only led to Slavic nations killing each other.

-Critics worried Slovakia under Fico would abandon the country’s pro-Western course and follow the direction of Hungary under populist Prime Minister Viktor Orban.
+Critics worried Slovakia under Fico would follow the direction of Hungary under populist Prime Minister Viktor Orban.
 Thousands have repeatedly rallied in the capital and across Slovakia to protest Fico’s policies.

-Wednesday’s shooting comes three weeks ahead of crucial European Parliament elections, in which populist and hard-right parties in the 27-nation bloc appear poised to make gains.
+“That is definitely not something that anybody in Slovakia expected,” said Alena Kudzko, vice president of Globsec, a security policy think tank.

+Kudzko noted how the country has been polarised over the past year amid heightened political tension, especially in the run-up to the elections.